bjgarcia/multip/README.md

 # multip
-Help to parse multipart form in HDZ api.
+Helper to parse multipart form in HDZ api.
 The cgi script uses this to extract the actual file and mark the start of the next one.

 ## Donation
 If you appreciate this work or find the functionality useful.
 Please consider donating to support this project.